willianantunes/willianantunes.com/README.md

     npm run serve

 Sadly, even when serving the generated static files, gatsby reads `gatsby-config.js`, that's why you need to set the environment variables.

+### Netlify CMS locally

+You need to run `npm run cms` and `npm run develop`, then you can use the CMS locally without the need of doing OAuth flow.

 ## I want to use your project.
 How do I use this template?